StevePro7/PlatformerSMS/README.md

 Polish
 cont => ready want delay as can hold fire1 and jump when re-play

+Do I want one generic memo box one size?

 23/03/2019
 TODO
 check the sprite edge case drawing on the 3x screens: